Antibody Drug Conjugates Q&A: A Novel Approach to Drug Delivery in Oncology

 What are some stability and safety considerations?

-An ADC should be stable enough to maintain its integrity and activity during storage, transportation, and administration.
-However, an ADC may undergo degradation, aggregation, or deconjugation due to several factors, such as temperature, pH, light, and enzymes.
-These changes may affect the quality, potency, and safety of an ADC.
-Therefore, an ADC should be carefully monitored and controlled for its stability and safety throughout its synthesis and use.
+An ADC must remain stable enough to maintain its integrity and biological activity during storage, transportation, and administration.
+However, ADCs are susceptible to degradation, aggregation, or deconjugation due to factors such as temperature, pH, light exposure, and enzymatic activity.
+These changes may compromise the quality, potency, and safety of the ADC.
+Therefore, rigorous monitoring and control of ADC stability and safety are critical throughout development, manufacturing, and clinical use.

 Can you elaborate on the critical role of analytical services in the quality assurance of antibody drug conjugates (ADCs)?

-Analytical services are the cornerstone of quality assurance for ADCs.
-They delve into ADCs’ reactions under physiological conditions and ascertain key metrics like serum stability and DAR.
-These metrics are vital for evaluating ADCs’ fitness for clinical applications.
-By providing a window into ADCs’ pharmacokinetics and stability, analytical services ensure that only ADCs with the most promising profiles proceed to therapeutic use.
+Analytical services for ADCs are the cornerstone of quality assurance in oncology drug development.
+These services examine how ADCs behave under physiological conditions and provide key metrics such as serum stability and DAR measurements.
+These data points are essential for evaluating an ADC’s fitness for clinical applications.
+By offering insights into pharmacokinetics, stability, and structural integrity, analytical testing ensures that only ADC candidates with the most promising therapeutic profiles advance to clinical and therapeutic use.

 In what way do serum stability studies enhance the quality evaluation of ADCs?